custom-components/pyscript/docs/tutorial.rst

 much less than 5 minutes after the most recent motion event.

-There is a special function provided to ensure just one function uniquely handles a task, if that’s the behavior you prefer.
-Here’s the improved example:
+There is a special function provided to ensure just one function uniquely handles a task, if that's the behavior you prefer.
+Here's the improved example:

 .. code:: python